Friar: Historical duties

 Beginning under the Papacy of Gregory IX, friars of the Dominican and Franciscan mendicant orders were asked to serve in armies as religious preachers and chaplains.
-These roles were traditionally held by Bishops during the early Middle Ages, but as European armies grew larger, they became unable to hear the confessions of thousands of soldiers As both the Dominican and Franciscan orders grew in popularity after their acknowledgements by the Papacy in 1210 and 1216 respectively, the number of priests grew to support the needs of Ad Liberandum, the Papal bull which outlines the duties the Catholic priesthood performs during crusade.
+These roles were traditionally held by Bishops during the early Middle Ages, but as European armies grew larger, they became unable to hear the confessions of thousands of soldiers As both the Dominican and Franciscan orders grew in popularity after their acknowledgements by the Papacy in 1210 and 1216 respectively, the number of priests grew to support the needs of Ad Liberandum, the papal bull which outlines the duties the Catholic priesthood performs during crusade.
 These duties included hearing confession, administering sacrament, and assigning penances.

-During the campaign of William II in Germany during the mid 1200's, Papal legate Reinerus of Viterbo wrote letters to pope Innocent IV, noting the lengths at which the mendicant friars would go to deliver the last rites to fallen soldiers, entering the battlefield even after Conrad IV ordered their execution upon capture.
+During the campaign of William II in Germany during the mid 1200s, Papal legate Reinerus of Viterbo wrote letters to pope Innocent IV, noting the lengths to which the mendicant friars would go to deliver last rites to fallen soldiers, entering the battlefield even after Conrad IV ordered their execution upon capture.

 Philosopher and Dominican friar Thomas Aquinas encouraged mendicants to provide spiritual support and guidance to soldiers on campaign, written in his work the Summa Theologiae.
 Aquinas references the Old Testament, citing a chapter in the book of Joshua where priests blow horns during battle.
 Aquinas compares the blowing of the horns to the spiritual support that mendicants can provide to the soldiers, though he stressed that under no circumstances should a priest bear arms and participate in the conflict itself.

 Friars have also been known to act as agents of the inquisition, travelling to isolated regions and seeking out heretics to be tried before secular or papal authorities.
 Dominican friars were most common of any mendicant order represented, likely as author Holly Grieco describes their founder Saint Dominic was known for his preaching against heretics in southern Toulouse.
 Greico further ascribes the Dominicans prominent inquisitorial presence to their particularly learned nature, allowing them to adequately convince laymen and reestablish papal doctrine.

 While many mendicant friars take vows of poverty, the priories or convents where they live, eat, and preach still require financial upkeep.
 Friars often sustain themselves on donations from a variety of people across the economic spectrum, from the common layman to the merchant class or even the nobility.
-Authors Tarryn Chub and Francisco García-Serrano articulate that friars in the Mediterranean countries including Italy and Spain, played host to their various patrons to facilitate trade and economic growth.
+Authors Tarryn Chub and Francisco García-Serrano articulate that friars in the Mediterranean countries, including Italy and Spain, played host to their various patrons to facilitate trade and economic growth.
 Friars, particularly Franciscan and Dominican of merchant background, preached in favor of mercantilism as opposed to the traditionally hostile attitude of the Catholic church.
 Notable proponents of mercantilism and commerce were Thomas Aquinas and Ramón de Penyafort.